Handwriting practice for teenagers.

 Have the teachers told you your child’s handwriting needs to improve?

 By the time your child reaches secondary school, time given for handwriting is absent.
-It’s all about core curriculum subjects lead up to exam choices.
+It’s all about core curriculum subjects leading up to exam choices.

 In this article we look at how you can help your teenagers have handwriting that can be easily read and easily marked by examiners.